CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 ### 4. Managing Dependencies

 A project often depends on third-party libraries.
 For example, Agendum depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
-Managing these _dependencies_ can be automated using Gradle.
-For example, Gradle can download the dependencies automatically, which is better than these alternatives.<br>
+Managing these dependencies can be automated using Gradle.
+For example, Gradle can download the dependencies automatically, which is better than these alternatives:

 * Include those libraries in the repo
 * Require developers to download those libraries manually